 Sucker Mouth Algae EaterClick thumbnail to view full-size

 Don't Buy This Guy!

 A Word About the Chinese Algae Eater

-Chinese algae eaters are very popular in pet stores that don't specialize in fish like PetSmart, Pet Supplies Plus, Walmart and other multifaceted retailers.
+Chinese algae eaters are very popular in pet stores that don't specialize in fish like PetSmart, Pet Supplies Plus, Walmart, and other multifaceted retailers.
 They are readily available and cheap, but they aren't god for your community tank.
-Juveniles (between 1 and 2 inches) will clean alga at a ferocious pace, but as they grow older their tastes change from algae to flesh.
-Older and larger Chinese algae eaters will affix themselves to the sides of your other fish and eat through their scales often leaving an open sore that is readily infected.
-Angelfish, Silver Dollars and other flat sided fish are the most vulnerable.
+Juveniles (between one and two inches) will clean algae at a ferocious pace, but as they grow older, their tastes change from algae to flesh.
+Older and larger Chinese algae eaters will affix themselves to the sides of your other fish and eat through their scales, often leaving an open sore that is readily infected.
+Angelfish, Silver Dollars, and other flat sided fish are the most vulnerable.
 These fish get very aggressive and territorial as they age and should not be left in a community tank.